kalisio/feathers-keycloak-listener/docs/Business_Logic.md

 ## How to fix a loss of consistency

-You will rely heavily on_common identifiers.
+You will rely heavily on _common identifiers_.
 Hence, the more the better.

 Think about: